adm32/MARTIN/README.md

-# MARTIN
+# MARTIN0300
-martin gay and autist
+martin0300 is racist and has aids